 Talk of “ages” has become so commonplace nowadays that the “digital age” may sound like just another buzzword.
-At best it seems to be a generic term for more concrete expressions such as “computer age,” “age of intelligent machines,” “age of robots,” and “age of the mobile phone.”
-All of these latter expressions seem clearer because they refer to physical objects, and thereby gratify the common tendency to think of reality in terms of things.
-An “intelligent machine” is something we can imagine.
-It evokes an intuitive object that stimulates the fantasy, causes excitement, arouses fear, and leads to confusion.
-All this resonates strongly in our agitated times and thus sells well.
+At best it seems to be a generic term for more concrete expressions such as the “computer age,” “age of intelligent machines,” “age of robots,” and “age of the mobile phone.”
+All of these latter expressions seem clearer because they refer to physical objects, and thereby gratify the common tendency to think of reality in terms of physical objects.
+Expressions such as “intelligent machine” furthermore evoke fantasies of weird subject-objects that cause excitement, arouse fear, and lead to confusion.
+All this resonates strongly in our agitated times and hence sells well.

-Digital machines, however, are not only a cause of wide-ranging changes, but also the result of a more profound albeit less palpable development.
+Digital machines, however, are not only a cause of wide-ranging changes, but also the result of a more profound albeit less palpable conceptual development.
 Revealing this underlying development is crucial for understanding the complex impact of the digital age on corporality and experience, and will thus be attempted in this essay.
-To this end, insights from classical phenomenology on the digital world’s relation to corporality and the world of ordinary experience will be applied to some more recent developments of the digital age.
+To this end, insights from classical phenomenology on the relation between the digital representation of the world, corporality, and the world of ordinary experience will be applied to some more recent developments of the digital age.

-The essay explores some reasons for a certain factual loss of bodily activity and corporality.
-More surprisingly, however, it also shows that there is a novel merging of technology with the human, as a body and as a corporal being.
-I will distinguish two ways in which technology merges with the human body: by means of technology becoming part of the human body, and by means of the body becoming part of a larger machine.
-In section 2, I investigate the merging of technology and the body by developing further some ideas of Günther Anders and Martin Heidegger.
-The incorporation of digital technology in the human body, and the use of humans as a resource for data, deepen the human body’s incorporation in the digital world.
-Yet, other recent developments of the digital age, such as virtual and extended reality, rediscover not only the human body but also corporality.
-In section 3, I explore these new mergings of digital technology and corporality.
+Besides explaining reasons for the apparent loss of bodily activity and corporality, the essay explains reasons for a certain factual loss.
+More surprisingly, however, it also shows that there are novel intertwinements of technology with the human, as a body and as a corporal being.
+I will distinguish two ways in which technology intertwines with the human body: by means of technology becoming part of the human body, and by means of the body becoming part of a computationally ordered system of information.
+In section 2, I develop further some ideas of Günther Anders and Martin Heidegger to show how the use of humans as a source of data deepens the human body’s incorporation in the digital world.
+Yet, other recent developments of the digital age, such as “virtual reality” and other forms of “extended reality,” are rediscovering not only the human body but also corporality.
+In section 3, I explore the intertwinement of digital technology and corporality.

-1. The Digital World and the Apparent Loss of Experience and Corporality
+1. The Apparent Loss of Experience and Corporality in the Digital Age

 Data (as defined above) is informationR, because it represents some aspect of empirical reality.
 If it did not represent anything, it would be mere informationT.
-“Represent” can mean many things, but if the representation is of empirical reality, for Husserl it must be founded in intuitive (anschaulich) experience.
+“Represent” can mean many things, but if the representation is of empirical reality, for Husserl it must be founded in intuitive (anschauliche) experience.
 InformationT can only be “interpreted,” “recognized,” or “understood” as informationR when its connection to experience is not severed.
 According to Husserl, who was brought from mathematics to philosophy by a concern for the psychological foundations of mathematics, this is not only the case for data, but even for logical concepts.
-In the relatively early Logical Investigations, he writes that “[l]ogical concepts, as valid thought-unities, must have their origin in intuition [Anschauung].”
-Toward the end of his life, Husserl greatly broadened the idea that overlooking that origin has led to what has been called a “foundational crisis of mathematics.”
+His relatively early Logical Investigations are renowned for their excellent critique of psychologism, but even here he writes that “[l]ogical concepts, as valid thought-unities, must have their origin in intuition [Anschauung].”
+Toward the end of his life, Husserl dramatically broadened the idea that overlooking that origin has led to what has been called a “foundational crisis of mathematics.”
 In The Crisis of the European Sciences and Transcendental Philosophy, he again claims that overlooking the origin of the scientific concept of the world in intuitive experience results in a foundational crisis, in this case the crisis of all Western science.

 This concept of nature has critical consequences for understanding corporality and its constitutive role for experience.
 Because experience itself is excluded from the digital concept of nature, the consciously experiencing being has no place in nature.
-The body that experiences, and which is itself experienced, i.e. the corporal being (Leib) or, more generally, corporality (Leiblichkeit), is reduced to the physical body (Körper) that receives “information” via its senses.
-In the – apparent – end, this leads to a conception where the corporal being can be replaced by a computer, because the human being is itself conceived as a computer.
-Those who consider computers to provide a good model for the human mind have taken up the (not only Cartesian) idea of a disembodied mind, and mixed it with the new idea that the mind is “software” that can run on different sets of “hardware.”
+The body that experiences, and which is itself experienced, i.e., the corporal being (Leib) or, more generally, corporality (Leiblichkeit), is reduced to the physical body (Körper) that receives “information” via its senses.
+In the – apparent – end, this leads to a conception where the corporal being can be replaced by a computer, because the corporal being is itself conceived as a computer.
+Those who consider computers to provide a good model for the human mind have taken up the (not only Cartesian) idea of a disembodied mind and frame the mind in terms of “software” that can run on different sets of “hardware.”
 One consequence of this is that it seems possible to transform the human mind to digital memory.
 This possibility is alleged, for instance, by the heralds of technically mediated immortality, who pronounce that the human brain could be scanned and digitally uploaded.
 Allegedly, this amounts to uploading the most important parts of the mind, which now inhabit a “virtual body.”
-When consciousness is reduced to informationTprocessing and the human body to a machine, the idea of the corporality of experience looks like a superfluous myth.
+When consciousness is reduced to informationT processing and the human body to a machine, the idea of the corporality of experience looks like a superfluous myth.

-Although a virtual body may change the experience of the corporal being that identifies with it, since the virtual body is made of information saved into a digital memory, it does not have experience itself.
+Kurzweil’s “virtual body” is made of information saved into a digital memory.
+It is not a living being, and it does not by itself have experience.
+At most, it could be used to produce the simulation of a body, such as an avatar, which, if projected into a perceptible form, may change the experience of the corporal being that identifies with it.
 The apparent possibility of disembodiment remains a fantasy that works well in science fiction, but not in serious science.
 The real change of corporality as a constitutive condition for experience in the digital age is not found in grand disembodiment fantasies, but in more serious developments.